rommguy/react-reuse-patterns/README.md

 * [react-tagsinput](https://github.com/olahol/react-tagsinput)

-The directories are divided according to the presentation phases.
+The directories are divided according to the presentation phases, each contains a MainView component.
 To render the relevant part, switch the import of MainView in App.js
+The parts are:

-* Part 1 - No reuse
+* No reuse
-* Part 2 - Simple composition wrapper
+* Simple composition
+* Repackaging with composition
+* Repackaging with HOC
+* HOC communication with inner component (withState example)
+* Render callback - Dynamic communication with inner component (withState example)